sowcow/mind-mapping-or-so/README.md

 - vim
 - eog :honeybee:

-## todo
+## todo?

-- some of them needs to be highlighted
+- to find a way to use tags...
+- yaml vs own syntax?